I want to manage the size limits when I inspect the web request body in AWS WAF.

 Create a rule that allows legitimate requests

-If the request body size exceeds the inspection quota, then the preceding custom rule might block legitimate requests.
-To allow these requests, create a rule that explicitly allows requests from legitimate hosts.
-Then, update the priority of this rule so that it's higher than the priority of the rule that blocks the request.
+To allow legitimate requests that exceed the size limit, create a rule that explicitly allows requests from legitimate hosts.
+Then, update the rule's priority so that it's higher than the priority of the rule that blocks the request.

 Related information